AlfredUg/hivseqdb-docker/README.md

 ## Quick installation

-HIVseqDB requires **docker** which is readily available for all operating systems.
+HIVseqDB requires **docker** to pull and run the containerised services, if you have docker available, proceed to next steps.
+Otherwise, install it from [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

 Download HIVseqDB from GitHub.
 ```bash